DeliaDelAguila/Catalog/Product Analytics/AB Testing.md

 ## Why and when we should run A/B testing?
-AB tetsing is a powerful methodology which helps when ww want
+AB testing is a powerful methodology which helps when we want
 - Decide whether or not to launch a new feature
 - To quantify the impact of a feature or product
 - Compare data with intuition (gut feeling) to better understand how users respond to certain parts of product